-I just saw Dear Evan Hansen on Broadway.
+In 2018 I saw Dear Evan Hansen on Broadway.
 As a therapist, I’m so excited to see a Broadway musical explore the world of social anxiety and mental illness with such care.
-What a remarkable show!
+In 2019, the show is scheduled to tour through over 30 cities in the USA and Canada.
 I admire Dear Evan Hansen for presenting mental health issues and the stigma around them, with humanity and compassion.

 Anyone who has ever felt alone and misunderstood will likely appreciate this story.
 Though it deals with depression, anxiety, addiction, grief and attachment trauma, it inspires compassion and hope for post-traumatic growth in a thought-provoking way.

 Reducing the Stigma Around Mental Illness — Clearing the Path to Recovery!